Skip to main content

 Energy efficient mortgages

 Energy efficient mortgages (EEMs) are similar to a standard home mortgage in that they use your property as collateral for a loan.
-With an EEM, you can purchase or refinance a home that is already energy-efficient or you can purchase or refinance a home that will become energy efficient after energy-saving improvements.
+With an EEM, you can purchase or refinance a home that is already energy-efficient or buy or refinance a home that will become energy efficient after energy-saving improvements.

 Learn more about energy efficient mortgages.